 When are IAS payments due?

-Federal interest payments are due annually on September 30, unless the federal government suspends the accrual of interest, or the principal balance amount is repaid with no additional interest accrued.
-IAS is subject to the same collection processes as normal contributions, including, but not limited to, legal actions to enforce a debt.
+Payment of the IAS by employers is due within 30 days of the IAS billing notice.
+The NYSDOL will mail notices to employers in June 2023.
+The IAS is subject to the same collection processes as normal contributions, including, but not limited to, legal actions to enforce a debt.
 No extensions can be granted as the payment due to the federal government must be on time.

-What if I did not receive an IAS bill or have questions regarding the IAS bill?
+What if I did not receive an IAS bill notice or have questions regarding the IAS billing notice?

 How can businesses pay their IAS?

-Businesses may pay the IAS electronically when e-Filing their 2Q22 NYS-45 return.
+Businesses may pay the IAS electronically when e-Filing their 2Q23 NYS-45 return.